⚡ Emergency? Call 911 · DV Hotline: 1-800-799-7233 · Sexual Assault: 1-800-656-4673

 Check your car first

-Before getting in at night, glance in the back seats.
-Have keys out before you reach the car — not while searching your bag.
+Before getting in at night, glance in back seats.
+Have keys ready before approaching.

 👭